freqtrade/freqtrade/docs/backtesting.md

 !!!
 Warning "Using dynamic pairlists for backtesting"
     Using dynamic pairlists is possible, however it relies on the current market conditions - which will not reflect the historic status of the pairlist.
     Also, when using pairlists other than StaticPairlist, reproducability of backtesting-results cannot be guaranteed.
     Please read the [pairlists documentation](plugins.md#pairlists) for more information.
     To achieve reproducible results, best generate a pairlist via the [`test-pairlist`](utils.md#test-pairlist) command and use that as static pairlist.

+### Starting balance

+Backtesting will require a starting balance, which can be given as `--dry-run-wallet <balance>` or `--starting-balance <balance>` command line argument, or via `dry_run_wallet` configuration setting.
+This amount must be higher than `stake_amount`, otherwise the bot will not be able to simulate any trade.

+### Dynamic stake amount

+Backtesting supports [dynamic stake amount](configuration.md#dynamic-stake-amount) by configuring `stake_amount` as `"unlimited"`, which will split the starting balance into `max_open_trades` pieces.
+Profits from early trades will result in subsequent higher stake amounts, resulting in compounding of profits over the backtesting period.

 ### Example backtesting commands